JustVal-su/JustVal-su/README.md

 ## About me

-- 👨‍💻 I work in a tutorial for customs CSS functions
+- 👨‍💻 I work in a tutorial CLI chatbot app
 - 👀 I'm interested in a lot of things
-- 🌱 I currently learn javascript and SQL
+- 🌱 I currently learn bash
 - 💞️ I'd like to contribute to open-source projects
 - 👾 I love quantum computing
-- 🤯 Me when I code in JS
+- 🤯 Me when I code in bash
 - ⚡ Fun fact : No fun facts...

 ## Tools I use in my projects